 work in progress: 2017-18

-For about the next ten years, a move away from representational imagery influenced ideas that permeated both my two and three dimensional work. (note: the paintings above are presented in monochrome as surviving colour slides had become so faded that, even after digitization and manipulation in Photoshop, true colour could not be resurrected).
+For about the next ten years, the move away from representational imagery influenced ideas that permeated both my two and three dimensional work. (note: the paintings above are presented in monochrome as surviving colour slides had become so faded that, even after digitization and manipulation in Photoshop, true colour could not be resurrected).

 In the hope that this is interesting enough to return to at a later date, please stay tuned.